New Jersey Veterinary Practices Declawing Study

 55- Woodbridge Veterinary Group- Asked about a spay and declaw.
 Front Declaw is $550 and spay is $250 They say they, “don’t like to routinely declaw.”
 They talked about giving the kitten a chance to use scratchers because not every cat is destructive.
 Said to give it some thought and to give that cat a chance.
 Talked about the humane alternatives.
 Another employee was asked how they do the declaw and the employee said “they just pull them out.”
 All their doctors declaw cats and they say they do it for cats that are scratching nice furniture or if people have kids and don’t want them scratched.
 When the employee was asked if it’s inhumane, the employee said some people think it is but it is still legal.
 Employee said that you can trim the cats nails instead.
 They said that they leave it up to the cat owners if they want to declaw their cats.

 56- Little Silver Animal Hospital – – Asked about a price for a declaw and if their vets are skilled at them.
 Employee said that all their vets do declaws and they are very “reputable.”
 They said that you better do the declaw quick because declawing might be banned in New Jersey.
 Said that they do declaws, “frequently and it’s a common practice” at their hospital.
-I said that I read horror stories online about botched declaws and don’t want my cats maimed.
 They said, “declawing is maiming” but that they are “removing the claws.”
-Said that they would rather have cats in a home and declawed and people need to do it if they have young children or if you love your furniture or apartment and love your cats.
+The employee said that they would rather have cats in a home and declawed and people need to do it if they have young children or if you love your furniture or apartment and love your cats.
 They said to not ask your friends because you will get all sorts of opinions like there are on Trump or Clinton.
 They said to read about it online but try not to get into the gore.

 57- Livingston Animal hospital – Asked about a declaw.
-They ask, “Do you want 2 paws or all four?
-They use a “blade” to do them.
-They say they have a vet that’s been doing “tons and tons” of them and people still get declaws done “frequently.”
-Asked if cats need their claws for anything for their health or lives?
-They said, “no.”
+They ask, “Do you want 2 paws or all four?”
+They use a “blade” and say they have a vet that’s been doing “tons and tons” of them and people still get declaws done “frequently.”
+Researcher asked if cats need their claws for anything for their health or lives?
+The employee said, “no.”

 58- Valleybrook Veterinary Hospital- Asked about the price for a declaw.
 Employee said that it is illegal to get it done in NJ but then said, “not yet” after someone corrected the person on the phone.
 Said they don’t do declaws unless there is a medical reason.

 60- Animal Hospital of Kingston – $269 for a declaw.
-Asked which is their vet that is the most skilled at declaws and they say that all their vets are skilled and recommended Dr Weisner.
+Researcher asked which vet is the most skilled at declaws and they say that all their vets are skilled and recommended Dr Weisner.
 Asked if she is skilled at declaws and they said she, “regularly does them” and said that she did “two yesterday.”

 61-Cape May Veterinary Hospital- Declaw neuter $470-580 Said they only do about 2-3 a year and it’s more tough on older cats.

-62- Two Rivers Animal Hospital- Spoke with Dr Heins- Asked about a declaw for a 7 month old and 3 yr old cat.
-Said that he won’t do a declaw on a cat over 1 yrs old.
-Recommended laser declaw and to go to Barnside for that for the older cat and even both cats.
-He uses the rescoe clippers and says that they “work well” for declaws but that he “doesn’t enjoy doing them” and to give the you cat a chance to use scratchers and things before he would do a declaw.
-Wouldn’t say how many they do a month.
+62- Two Rivers Animal Hospital- Researcher spoke with Dr Heins and asked about a cost for a declaw for a 7 month old and 3 yr old cat.
+Dr Heins said that he won’t do a declaw on a cat over 1 yrs old.
+He recommended laser declaw and to go to Barnside for that for the older cat and even both cats.
+He uses the rescoe clippers and says that they “work well” for declaws but that he “doesn’t enjoy doing them” and to give the young cat a chance to use scratchers and things before he would do a declaw.

 64- Peticote Veterinary Clinic- – Spay/Declaw is $606 and Declaw is $450.
 Said that Dr Pettit and his daughter do declaws, “on a regular basis” and said that they did “2 today and a couple last week”.
 They use a scalpel and say your cat will take two weeks to heal, they recommended Purina’s Yesterday’s News cat litter, and say their declawed cats, “do well.”

-65- Point Pleasant Vet Hospital –- When cat owner asked if their vet is good at declaws and that they were nervous about it and how many do they do, they said, “Dr Pagliaro is wonderful & does plenty of them”.
+65- Point Pleasant Vet Hospital –- Researcher asked if their vet is skilled at declaws and if they do them regularly, the employee said, “Dr Pagliaro is wonderful & does plenty of them”.

 66- Freehold Animal Hospital –- Have to see doctor for estimates, they do declaw but try push alternatives such as softpaws,, nail trimming, behavior training.
 Asked how many declaw they do a year and they said, “maybe 5 a year.”